Eileen Gallagher: Career

 The Gallaghers' company was the only chocolate manufacturer based in Ireland, but due to its Irish nature was not popular in what would become Northern Ireland.
 When Ireland was partitioned to create the Irish Free State, the new border was at the end of their garden.
 Their business was greatly impacted by the two new jurisdictions, with difficult new customs regulations and disruption to transport across the new border.
 The Urney factory was gutted by fire twice, first in March 1921, and then in February 1924.
 In 1924, the Irish Free State had imposed duties on imported confectionery, so Gallaghers decided to use the insurance money to move the factory further south in the Irish Free State.
 At first, no Irish banks would lend the Gallaghers money, so they resolved to emigrate to Canada.
 Before this, her husband lobbied W. T. Cosgrave, the Irish head of government, for support.
-Cosgrave wanted to nurture Irish enterprise, and arranged a loan and lease of an decommissioned British aerodrome at Tallaght, County Dublin, which the Gallaghers later bought.
+Cosgrave wanted to nurture Irish enterprise, and arranged a loan and lease of a decommissioned British aerodrome at Tallaght, County Dublin, which the Gallaghers later bought.
 Though she remained active in the business, after the relocation, her husband largely took over the running of the business.